iluvjava/Maths/Notebook 2.0 obsidian/META 000 Notes about Notes/META NOTES.md

 - #UNFINISHED is a tag that describes unfinished works.
 - #CITATION_NEEDED need to add citations for some claims
 - #HEINZ Professor Heinz's Special Deliveries.
-- #INCORRECT  CORECT The claim is just wrong, and I don't know what is right, so I just tag it.
+- #INCORRECT  CORRECT The claim is just wrong, and I don't know what is right, so I just tag it.
 - #LATER Unfinished and I don't want to work on it anytime soon.
 - #UNSOLVED Some issues, or questions that is unresolved.
-- #CRINGE, Very cringe writing please improve.
+- #CRINGE, Very cringe writing, please improve.
+- #LEGACY, Very old writings, and has been covered by newer writings on the same topics.